What Happens to the Original Birth Certificate After Adoption?

 Your adoption process may be difficult and emotional.
 But no matter what, always talk about adoption as an incredibly special and positive thing.
 Seeing your positive behavior and attitude about it will help your child feel more confident in their story and their identity.
 Pessimistic comments could cause confusion or make them question their place in your family.

-After learning the answers to “What does an adopted birth certificate look like?” you probably have many more adoption questions as you embark on the path to the child God has meant for you.
-A great place to find more answers is our Frequently Asked Questions for adoptive parents, or our free adoption webinars.
+After learning the answers to what happens to the original birth certificate after adoption, you probably have many more adoption questions as you embark on the path to the child God has meant for you.
+Our Frequently Asked Questions for adoptive parents and free adoption webinars are a great place to find more answers.

-In addition, you can also speak with an experienced adoption coordinator by calling 727-493-0933.
+In addition, you can also speak with an experienced adoption professional by calling 727-493-0933.
 We are happy to help you get your adoption questions answered!

 Editor’s Note: This article was originally published on January 27, 2021, and has since been updated.